gracicot/gracicot.github.io/_posts/2017-07-11-concept-model-part1.md

 };
 ```

 Now that is already nice!
-Everywhere you had a `std::unique_ptr<abstract_task>`, you can secretly use a `Task` transparently, and using that class is more natural: dot instead of arrow for members, move semantics, you receive by value... all that good stuff!
+Everywhere you had a `std::unique_ptr<abstract_task>`, you can secretly use a `task` transparently, and using that class is more natural: dot instead of arrow for members, move semantics, you receive by value... all that good stuff!

 And yet, the semantics didn't change for our caller:
 ```c++